sdegutis/90s.dev/site/public/guides/views.md

 In that case, there are a few non-obvious rules:

 1. You must add `constructor(config?: JsxAttrs<MyView>)` using your class name.
-   This is to let your class participate in JSX type checking.
+   This is to let your class participate in JSX type checking and autocompletion.

 2. Your constructor must call `super()` *without* config, then `this.setup(config)`.
    This ensures that subclasses don't override JSX-given data.

 3. You must not `override` properties in the class body, but rather set them between `super` and `this.setup` in the constructor.
-   I always forget exactly what goes wrong when you don't do this, and then I figure it out again, but it's something important, I just can't remember right now.
+   I don't remember what goes wrong if you don't do this, but it's not nothing.

 ```ts
 class MyView extends View /* or whatever view class */ {